jzakilla/bookfinder/Readme.md

 ## Included Files
-Under the libre_py directory you'll find libre.py and a directory called webify. libre.py is a command line only, OOP version of the software. webify includes all the files and directories needed to use the software.
+Under the libre_py directory you'll find libre.py and a directory called webify. libre.py is a command line only, OOP version of the software. webify includes all the files and directories needed to use the software as a standalone product that is web based.
 Please note that at this time there is still a lot of work to be done on this project, and I'm already working 60+ hours a week at my normal job.